 The whole of Le Marche is nothing short of a dream and if you are looking for unique experiences in Italy, Le Marche should be on your radar.
-I visited Central Marche in 2017 and Northern Marche in 2018 and some experiences stayed with me forever.
-I define them under the category of “unmissable things” so I hope you enjoy reading these unusual experiences from Italy’s Le Marche region:
+I traveled to Central Marche in 2017 and Northern Marche in 2018 and some experiences stayed with me forever.
+I define them under the category of “unmissable things to do in Le Marche” so I hope you enjoy reading these unusual experiences from the region:

 1. Visit Antica Stamperia Carpegna: